emanuel2718/cligol/README.md

 # TODOLIST:

-- [ ] add documentation to README
-- [ ] refactor enum classes to camelCase and values to NON-CAPS (avoid conflict with macros)
 - [ ] refactor the way map handling works completely
 - [ ] maybe make a map generator
 - [ ] make the keybind menu work in the running simulation?
-- [ ] add button info on screen instead of debug coordinates
 - [x] add speed button
 - [x] change the round reference ---> generation
 - [x] add +1 to speed number so that 1 is the lowest speed
 - [x] if simulation is paused; changing speeds triggers generation update
+- [x] add documentation to README
+- [x] refactor enum classes to camelCase and values to NON-CAPS (avoid conflict with macros)